MiaoYuFei/437group11/README.md

 `mysql -u root -p stocknews < file.sql`

-and then enter your root password.
+and then enter your root password (the password you set when installing the databse).

+For MACOS user:

+Your `mysql` command will be inside `/usr/local/mysql/bin/`.
+Use `/usr/local/mysql/bin/mysql` instead.

 ### How to access database in backend (python)